Maverun/Nurevam/Site/static/command ext tutorials.md

 ![](http://i.imgur.com/EjPncKR.png)

 ##NOTE
 See that `await` statement?
-This is very important, as `say` is a builtin coroutine so we will need to use `await` on it, otherwise nothing will happen and no error will be given.
+This is very important, as `say` is a coroutine built into coroutine so we will need to use `await` on it, otherwise nothing will happen and no error will be given.

 Let's run it again, and type `!hello` or whatever prefix you have set.
 We should see something like this.